-Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by any investment income receivable.
-The net annual charge is known as financing costs; this is compared to the net revenue stream i.e. the amount funded from Revenue Support Grant, Council Tax and business rates (NNDR) for the Council Fund, and the HRA equivalent is the amount to be met from WG grants and rent payers.
+Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue.
+The net annual charge is known as financing costs; this is compared to the net revenue stream i.e. the amount funded from Revenue Support Grant, Council Tax and business rates (NNDR) for the Council Fund, and the HRA equivalent is the amount to be met from Welsh Government grants and rent payers.

-Table 7: Prudential Indicator: Proportion of Financing Costs to Net Revenue Stream
+Table 8: Prudential Indicator: Proportion of Financing Costs to Net Revenue Stream